Spooky Scorpio Season Wants You To Lean Into Your Magical Side

 We're arguably in one of the most intense times of 2020.
-We're inching closer and closer to the U.S. presidential election, and Canadians could face a snap election.
-We're nervously waiting and watching to see how dire the second wave of COVID-19 becomes.
+We're nervously waiting and watching to see if a second wave of COVID-19 is coming.
 Tensions are running high.
-And Scorpio season, which arrives on October 22, typically would be adding fuel to the fire.
+And Scorpio season, which arrives on 22nd October, typically would be adding fuel to the fire.
 But this year, that's not necessarily the case.

 Advertisement